 Early on in trying to conceive there are plenty of unknowns.
 You may not know what the issue is, or if there even is a medical issue.
 These are important things to consider when mentally preparing yourself for the ups and downs associated with trying to conceive.

 Conception Aid Usage

 Since there are no real studies on this topic, information is rather hit or miss.
-Like any over the counter pharmaceutical, it is recommended that you follow the label instructions.
+Like any over the counter helper, it is recommended that you follow the label instructions.
 Of course, it doesn’t hurt to consult with your OB or general practitioner before starting any conception program.